KarlieSikorski/Handbook-Generator-Python-Word-COM-Automation-/README.md

 The resulting document includes:

-    A Title Page
+   ⚫ A Title Page

-    A dynamically generated Table of Contents (TOC)
+   ⚫ A dynamically generated Table of Contents (TOC)

-     Multiple chapters sourced from HTML content

-    Student Handouts inserted sequentially

-    Specialized lesson modules (M270A1 and M142) added with TOC references
+   ⚫ Multiple chapters sourced from HTML content ⚫Student Handouts inserted sequentially ⚫Specialized lesson modules (M270A1 and M142) added with TOC references

 By leveraging the pywin32 library, the script programmatically controls Word via COM automation, ensuring consistent formatting, pagination, and TOC alignment.